VoxCrafterLP/JumpRace/README.md

 ## Installation

-**Important**!
-This plugin only requires a properly set up spigot server, but it's recommended to use the latest build of the 1.8.8
-You can learn here how to use the [latest build](https://www.spigotmc.org/wiki/buildtools/#1-8-8).
+This plugin only requires a properly set up spigot server, but it's recommended to use the latest build of the 1.8.8 You can learn here how to use the [latest build](https://www.spigotmc.org/wiki/buildtools/#1-8-8).

 1. Download the latest JAR file from the [releases tab](https://github.com/VoxCrafterLP/JumpRace/releases).